Unified equation for massless spin fields and new definitions of key spin coefficients: Conclusion

 Substituting these two equations into Eq.
 (3.1), we obtain

 These spin coefficients are identical to those obtained from Eq.
-(2.6) (see Ref.
+(2.9) (see Ref.
 [61] or Eq.
-(A.6) of Appendix A).
+(A.7) of Appendix A).

 In summary, the spin coefficient definition (3.1) is firmly established and holds without exception in all type-D spacetimes.
 For non-type D spacetimes, however, it remains a working hypothesis, as no counterexamples have been found to date.
+On the other hand, the Bianchi identities tell us that, for type-D vacuum spacetimes, the generating function $H$ in Eq.
+(3.1) satisfies $H \propto (\psi_{2})^{-1/3}$.
+However, as seen from Eqs.
+(4.4) and (4.7), (4.12) and (4.15), (4.22) and (4.25), (4.33) and (4.36), as well as (4.42) and (4.45), $H$ is generally not a function of $\psi_{2}$ for type-D non-vacuum spacetimes.
+Therefore, compared with the formulations in existing literature [2, 3], and [56]--which directly parameterize rescaled quantities in terms of $\rho$ (for Kerr metric, $\psi_{2}\sim\rho^{3}$)--the use of $H$ offers both greater generality and additional technical advantages.

 We have introduced a new concept: the spin coefficient connection $L_{\mu}$, as defined by Eq.
-(3.14).
-Employing this and the new spin coefficient definitions, we found that all massless fields with spin $s\leq2$ obey a single unified equation Eq.
-(3.18) in Petrov type-D spacetimes.
+(3.16).
+Employing this and the new spin coefficient definitions, we found that all massless fields with spin $s\leq2$ obey a single unified equation (3.20) in Petrov type-D spacetimes.
 As shown in Refs.
 [58, 59], the unified equation allows the wave functions of all particles to be determined simultaneously.
 This not only facilitates the investigation of individual particle properties but also allows for an exploration of the analogous characteristics shared between different types of particles.
 Since the properties of particles bear the imprint of their spacetime background, they provide insights into the nature of space and time and help us understand the features and behavior of phenomena where black holes are wholly or partially composed of curved spacetime.

 In particular, modeling EMRIs primarily relies on black hole perturbation theory [4].
 During the inspiral, the motion of the stellar compact object generates persistent gravitational radiation.
-Thus, using Eq.
-(3.18), EMRIs can be modeled as perturbations to any type-D black hole background generated by supermassive black holes.
-Note that the Teukolsky master equation only permits modeling EMRIs as perturbations to the Kerr background.
-Consequently, Eq.
-(3.18) has broader applicability than the Teukolsky master equation.
+The unified equation (3.20) exhibits separability of the angular and radial equations for $\Phi_{s}$ and $\Phi_{-s}$ in at least several astrophysically important type-D black hole spacetimes, such as Kerr-Newman-de Sitter, Kerr-de Sitter, and Kerr spacetimes.
+This property, analogous to that of the Teukolsky master equation in Kerr spacetime, enables modeling EMRIs as perturbations on such a type-D black hole background generated by a supermassive black hole.